jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP/guide.en-gb.md

 ### Mutualized inputs

 By default, Logs Data Platform exposes inputs that can ingest your logs in different formats (Gelf, LTSV, RFC 5424, Cap'n'Proto and Beats).
-To use them, you will have to configure your SDK or software to target an endpoint that is assigned to your Logs Data Platform account with a specific port, depending on the logs format that you use and on whether you send them over UDP, TCP, or TCP/TLS (encrypted on the network) and add a custom field to your logs corresponding to the token of the Stream that you want to push your logs to.
+To use them, you will have to configure your SDK or software to target an endpoint that is assigned to your Logs Data Platform service with a specific port, depending on the logs format that you use and on whether you send them over UDP, TCP, or TCP/TLS (encrypted on the network) and add a custom field to your logs corresponding to the token of the Stream that you want to push your logs to.

 Our inputs will match the token with the target stream, verify the validity of some fields as well as convert your logs to the Gelf format before storing them in our platform.